Ryo-Kobayashi-95/Credit-Risk-Prediction-Model/README.md

 This project is tailored to individuals curious about the interplay between machine learning and finance.
 Whether you're an aspiring data scientist, an innovative financial analyst, or a researcher at the crossroads of technology and finance, this project provides valuable insights. *It's important to note that while the project provides valuable insights, its practical application is not advisable due to its experimental nature*.

 ## *Project Motivation:*
-Driven by my academic journey and passion for finance, I'm motivated to uncover the latent power of risk assessment in shaping informed financial decisions.
+Driven by my academic journey and passion for finance, I have been motivated to apply a machine-learning model in the finance domain to better assess the risk and shape informed decisions.
 This project acts as a guiding light, showcasing how machine learning can transform risk management.
 Going beyond theoretical knowledge, it offers a holistic grasp of real-world applications, bridging the gap between theory and practice, and enabling the utilization of data-driven insights in the complex realm of finance.

 ## *Stages in Model Creation:*